 Value of LTI Awards.
 We aim to provide long-term incentive awards such that together with total cash compensation, target total direct compensation is within a competitive range of market median.
 Compensation is intended to vary based on company and individual performance outcomes.
-The committee bases individual award levels on comparative market data for the executive's position, award levels of comparably-situated executives, and an assessment of individual potential and sustained performance.
+The committee determines individual award levels based on comparative market data for the executive's position, award levels of comparably-situated executives, and an assessment of individual potential and sustained performance.
 In making awards to any individual, the committee does not consider his or her gains made, or failure to achieve gains, on prior restricted stock, stock option or performance share unit awards.

-The chart below reflects the payout matrix for the 2018 PSU awards.
+The chart below reflects the payout matrix for the 2019 PSU awards based on the company's 2019 peer group, described below.
 In defining the PSU payout schedule, the following guiding principles were used: for maximum payout, performance must be approximately top 15% versus our peers; for target payout, performance must exceed median; for threshold payout, approximately 25th percentile must be achieved and no payout is earned for performance below 25th percentile.
 In addition, as described above, the payout can only exceed target if our TSR during the performance measurement period is positive, regardless of relative positioning versus peers.